Jeunese/jeunese.github.io/docs/style-guide.md

 Don't use symbols or characters to substitute words:

 -  Use "or" instead of ``/``.
+Forward slashes reduce specificity in sentences and aren’t good for screen readers.
+Reserve ``/`` for code, URLs, and file paths.
 -  Use "and" instead of ``&`` unless space is extremely limited in the UI, for example, in tab labels or screen titles.
+Reserve ``&`` for code, URLs, and company names.
 -  Use "more than" and "less than" instead of ``>`` and ``<`` unless space is extremely limited in UI labels.
 -  Only use ``+`` when you're adding a technical command or to indicate a count that exceeds a specific number when space is limited in the UI, for example, "30+ degrees".
 -  Only use ``"`` when you're adding a technical command or to represent inches, for example, 10"x10".
 -  Only use ``x`` when you're adding a technical command; don't use the letter ``x`` to indicate a multiplication sign.

--  Use an en dash (``-``) to indicate a minus sign or a hyphen.
+> **Note:**
+>
+> "And" and "&" aren't synonymous.
+In code, “and” is a logical operator; “&” is a concatenation operator.
+In everyday language, “&” is the equivalent of writing “u r” instead of “you are” or “you’re”.
+Using “&” isn’t just *less* formal, it’s *too* informal.

 Use "percent" with a number for specifying a quantity (for example, 5 percent) and "percentage" without a number.
-- Spell out the word "percent" (instead of using the `%` symbol), unless it's in a heading, chart, or table, the content is data-intensive, you need to save space, or it's being used as a technical symbol.
+- Spell out the word "percent" (instead of using the ``%`` symbol), unless it's in a heading, chart, or table, the content is data-intensive, you need to save space, or it's being used as a technical symbol.
 - Use a space between the written number and the word "percent".
 - Don't use spaced between a number written as a figure and the `%` symbol, for example, "5%".
 -  Use "percent" without a number in column headings.